 Visiting the local police department in person

 You can go to your local police department’s records section to ask for a report.
 This is usually the fastest way to get one.
-Remember, getting the report might take up to 10 business days.
+Getting the report might take up to 10 business days.

 Please bring a valid ID and be ready to pay a fee.
 The cost varies by department.